Geebung

 Geebung is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Geebung's dwelling structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Geebung stood at 30.7%, with the rest being mortgaged (42.3%) or rented (27.0%).
-The median monthly mortgage repayment was $2,000, surpassing Brisbane metro's average of $1,863.
-Median weekly rent in Geebung was $415, compared to Brisbane metro's $380.
-Nationally, Geebung's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Geebung's dwelling structures, as recorded in the latest Census, were 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Geebung was 30.7%, with mortgaged dwellings at 42.3% and rented ones at 27.0%.
+The median monthly mortgage repayment in the area was $2,000, higher than Brisbane metro's $1,863.
+The median weekly rent figure was $415 compared to Brisbane metro's $380.
+Nationally, Geebung's mortgage repayments were higher at $2,000 against Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing